-Papaya is a health food, but you should only eat a ripe one.
+Papaya is a healthy food, but you should only eat a ripe one.
 As raw papaya contains a high concentration of latex, a milky liquid that can trigger uterine contractions.
-The application of crude papaya latex on the vagina can induce labor and abortion.
+The unripe papaya latex can induce labor and abortion (3).

 3. Sesame Seeds:

-In olden days, when allopathic medicines were not available, consuming a mix of sesame seeds or til and jaggery twice a day could terminate an unwanted pregnancy.
 The sesame seeds can stimulate the uterine muscles, cause contractions and ultimately evict a fertilized ovum.
-Women especially in the first trimester of pregnancy should avoid eating sesame seeds.
-Pregnant women can safely munch on nuts like pistachios, walnuts, and groundnuts and other dry fruits like raisins and almonds instead.
+Women especially in the first trimester of pregnancy should avoid eating sesame seeds (2).
+Pregnant women can safely munch on nuts like pistachios, walnuts, groundnuts, and other dry fruits like raisins and almonds instead.